 Concrete contractors must follow specific OSHA regulations for a reason.
 When working with potentially hazardous materials and tools like concrete, you need to take the proper safety precautions, including wearing the following:

 - Proper clothing (long sleeves and pants)

 - Alkali-resistant gloves

 - Ear protection when using heavy equipment (ear plugs)

-Using the improper tools when pouring your concrete can result in an uneven surface full of holes, cracks, and bumps.
+Using the improper tools during a DIY concrete project can result in an uneven surface full of holes, cracks, and bumps.
 When working with concrete, you need strong, heavy-duty tools that won’t break while you work.
 You will also need to make sure that you have all of this equipment ahead of time, because pouring concrete is time-sensitive.
 Always be prepared.